shyrodgau/imbraw2dng/README.md

 <a name="a-lot-more-tricks-and-details">
 If you want to simulate a long "Long exposure" by several shorter ones to avoid the specific noise, you can do so by using the `-fla`/`-flx` parameters on node.js.
 Or set the checkbox below the blue field on the HTML page and then drag and drop the RAW-files you want to stack up together into the blue field.
+This is currently not working inside the android app.

 Your preferred settings can be saved in a configuration file for node.js (see above) or in the browser when you load it from a web server (internet or from ImB).